 What is a Conical Fermenter?

 The conical fermenter is simple in structure.
 It has a valve at the bottom leading to a small ball at the base or even a drain.
-This is for all the slurry that comes from the primary fermentation.
+This is for all the slurry that comes from the primary, primary and secondary fermentation well.
 All you then have to worry about is the taste of your liquid brew.

 This is why the conical fermenter is a saviour.
 It lends perfection to your homebrew.
 It is small, manageable and extremely easy to work with.
 It ensures perfect results where you get a clear liquid without any off-tastes.